Event

 After World War II, physicist Sakharov contributed to the development of a Soviet hydrogen bomb.
 However, he later warned that the arms race could lead to disaster, and in the 1960s and 70s, he became a strong critic of the Soviet system.

 The authorities did not allow him to travel to Oslo to receive the peace prize, and he had to spend many years in exile.
 Who nominated him, and who else was nominated that year?
 Why was he considered an enemy of the Soviet state?
 And are there any parallels between Sakharov’s story and the current situation of human rights defenders in today's Russia?
-These are some of the questions we will address.
+These are some of the questions we address.